-Dr Ian Stanier is a Senior Lecturer at Liverpool John Moores University and Programme lead for MSc Covert Investigation and Specialist Intelligence, MSc Counter-Terrorism Studies and the MSc Terrorism, Policing and Security course and Module leader for the module in Case Studies in Intelligence Failure and Success and the module in Military and Security Responses to Terrorism
+Dr Ian Stanier is a Senior Lecturer at Liverpool John Moores University and Programme lead for MSc Covert Investigation and Specialist Intelligence (@CovertLjmu), MSc Counter-Terrorism Studies and the MSc Terrorism, Policing and Security course and Module leader for the module in Case Studies in Intelligence Failure and Success and the module in Military and Security Responses to Terrorism.
+He is also the lead for the Intelligence and Information module for the Police Constable Degree Apprentice and Police Constable Degree Holders Diploma.

 Ian is Chair of the National Police Chief’s Council’s (NPCC) Intelligence Practice Research Consortium (IPRC), a body which seeks to encourage Staff and students to undertake academic research in the area of intelligence policy and practice (Twitter: @npcciprc).
-He is also a member of the NPCC Intelligence Portfolio
+He is a member of the NPCC Intelligence Portfolio and an academic advisor on the National Crime Agency's HUMINT Academic Hub.

 Ian is a former senior police officer who has undertaken the roles of Source Handler, Controller and Authorising Officer.
 He was previously the head of the National CT HUMINT Unit at National Counter-Terrorism Policing Headquarters.
 During a thirty-two-year policing career he has been responsible for the development of specialist intelligence in several operational arenas including serious crime, prisons, local community, public order events, domestic extremism and counter-terrorism.